JakeIsMeh/LaunchSonic4/README.md

 You're done! now go and play the game that you (hopefully) paid for.

 ### SmartScreen blocked this program from running
 Right-click the stub launcher and click on properties.
 At the bottom of the window there should be a checkbox to unblock it.
-Hit save and OK.
+Hit Apply and OK.

 ## Self-building